Short on time? Here’s the fastest VPN in 2023:

 - Use a fast VPN protocol.
 Switch from OpenVPN to IKEv2/IPSec or WireGuard, which are just as secure as OpenVPN but much faster.

 - Use split-tunneling to exclude traffic from the VPN tunnel.
-For example, you can send just Netflix traffic through the VPN — that way, there’s less data to encrypt and decrypt, so your streaming speeds will be faster.
+For example, you can send just Steam traffic through the VPN — that way, there’s less data to encrypt and decrypt, so your streaming speeds will be faster.
 ExpressVPN and Private Internet Access have good and easy-to-use split-tunneling tools.

 - Use wired connections.
 If you’re using a weak Wi-Fi signal in your home, your speeds will be very slow — so connect your device to the router using an ethernet cable to bypass the Wi-Fi signal issue.